eclipse-archived/smarthome/docs/sources/architecture/internationalization.md

 Thing types can be retrieved through the `ThingTypeRegistry` OSGi service.
 Every method takes a `Locale` as last argument.
 If no locale is specified the thing types are returned for the default locale which is determined by `Locale.getDefault()`, or the default text, which is specified in the XML file, if no language file for the default locale exists.

-The following snippet shows how to retrieve the list of Thing Types for the german locale:
+The following snippet shows how to retrieve the list of Thing Types for the German locale:

 ```java
 List<ThingType> thingTypes = thingTypeRegistry.getThingTypes(Locale.GERMAN);
 ```

-If one binding supports the german language and another does not, it might occur that the languages of the returned thing types are mixed.
+If one binding supports the German language and another does not, it might occur that the languages of the returned thing types are mixed.

 For Binding Info and ConfigDescription, the localized objects can be retrieved via the `BindingInfoRegistry` and the `ConfigDescriptionRegistry` in the same manner as described for Thing Types.